Skip to main content

 • You slept 7 hours with zero breathing interruptions

-• Your leak rate is low and your therapy is working
+• Your leak rate is low and your numbers are holding steady

 ...it transforms CPAP from a burden into evidence that you're taking care of yourself.